2025 United Nations Climate Change Conference

-The 2025 United Nations Climate Change Conference, also known as the Conference of the Parties to the UNFCCC (COP30), is the 30th session of the United Nations Climate Change Conference.
-It is being held at the Hangar Convention Centre in Belém, Brazil, from 10 to 21 November 2025.
+The 2025 United Nations Climate Change Conference or Conference of the Parties to the UNFCCC, more commonly known as COP30, was the 30th session of the United Nations Climate Change Conference.
+It was held at the Hangar Convention Centre in Belém, Brazil, from 10 to 21 November 2025.

-Belém’s candidacy to host COP30 was first proposed by President Luiz Inácio Lula da Silva during COP27, and Brazil officially submitted Belém as its candidate city on 11 January 2023.
+Agreeing on an explicit plan or roadmap for phasing out fossil fuels was the most contentious issue.
+Oil producing nations blocked any binding language so the COP30 president, André Corrêa do Lago, announced two voluntary roadmaps outside the formal UN process.

-The BBC reported that the highway Avenida Liberdade has been tied to COP30 preparations, alleging that it cuts through protected Amazon rainforest.
-However, COP30 organizers and the Pará state government deny any formal connection to the summit.
+The published conference text agreed upon after final negotiations was a compromise.
+Its main points were: